Step 3: How to Set a Budget for Your Home Rental

 Another important thing to remember is what day of the month your rent is due.
-This will help calculate how much money is going in and out and during what time of the month (and also helps avoid late fees).
-Consider online budget tracking apps such as; Mint.com, Budget Tracker, and Duck Software’s Budget Tracker.
+This will help calculate how much money is going in and out, and during what time of the month (it also helps avoid late fees).
+Consider online budget tracking apps like Mint.com, Budget Tracker, and Duck Software’s Budget Tracker.
 All three apps are free and can help you manage your expenses.
 Check with the apartment community or property owner about paying rent online to avoid missing a payment.

 Make sure to ask the property manager or owner which, if any, utilities are included.
 Renters commonly pay for water, electric, and gas.
 Trash removal is usually included in rent price unless stated otherwise by the property owner or apartment community, but it always good to double check.
 It is common for leasing staff or the property owner to provide you with companies that you should use for utilities.
 Call those utility companies and give them the address you’re considering renting, then ask for an estimate.
 This will help you see how much utilities could cost you each month living in that particular rental property and save you from panic in those first few months.

-A great website & app resource to see all your balances and transactions together: Mint.com
+A great website and app resource to see all your balances and transactions together: Mint.com

-An effective money management tool / app designed to keep track of all your transactions and bank accounts: Budget Tracker
+An effective money management tool designed to keep track of all your transactions and bank accounts: Budget Tracker

 Check Your Credit